Inspection finds resident ate mouse, physical altercations, monthslong delay for COVID-19 notification at Salisbury nursing home - Salisbury Post

 After an outbreak began at the nursing home, testing occurred twice per week.

 On Sept.
-3, the facility reported to state investigators that just 25% of its staff and 67% of its residents were vaccinated for COVID-19.
+3, the facility reported to state inspectors that just 25% of its staff and 67% of its residents were vaccinated for COVID-19.

 The most recent state report is the second time this year complaints have found the nursing home not adhering to regulations.
 Two inspections last year found deficiencies, too.